vkdatta/web/README.md

 ```<script>Fullscreen functionality is automatically initialized on page load</script>```

 - Works on desktops and mobile devices.
-- No extra setup required—just include the script.
+- No extra setup required. just include the script.

 ---